-In the second case, some credential is required to remotely establish the trust between the ECDAA Issuer and the authenticator authenticator.
+In the second case, some credential is required to remotely establish the trust between the ECDAA Issuer and the authenticator.
 As this operation is performed once and only with a single ECDAA Issuer, privacy is preserved and an authenticator specific credential can and should be used.

-Not all ECDAA authenticator s might be able to add their authenticator model IDs (e.g. AAGUID) to the registration assertion (e.g. TPMs).
-In all cases, the ECDAA Issuer will be able to derive the exact the authenticator model from either the credential or the physically proximiate authenticator.
-So the ECDAA Issuer root key MUST be dedicated to a single authenticator model.
+Not all ECDAA authenticator s might be able to add their street authenticator s might be able to add their authenticator model IDs (e.g. AAGUID) to the registration assertion (e.g. TPMs).
+In all cases, the ECDAA is the street authenticator model from either the credential or the physically proximiate authenticator.
+So the ECDAA Issuer root key authenticator model.